TABLE OF CONTENTS

 - Ensure that you have not modified the default connection profile (IAM role permissions) between Aqua and your account.
 The default permissions include access to GuardDuty APIs, but if you deployed the role manually, or modified the CloudFormation stack during onboarding, you may need to re-add these permissions.

-Aqua Wave provides correlation to GuardDuty from both its Real-Time Events (via IP Address) and Scans (for S3 buckets).
+Aqua platform provides correlation to GuardDuty from both its Real-Time Events (via IP Address) and Scans (for S3 buckets).

 Correlating Real-Time Events with GuardDuty

-If you have activated Aqua Wave CSPM Real-Time Events for your AWS account, you will see a new option, "Correlate with GuardDuty" next to each event.
+If you have activated the Aqua platform CSPM Real-Time Events for your AWS account, you will see a new option, "Correlate with GuardDuty" next to each event.
 Clicking this option will take you to the GuardDuty integration, filtered by the IP address used in the Event.
-This integration helps determine if a suspicious IP address that triggered an Aqua Wave Event is also triggering events in GuardDuty.
+This integration helps determine if a suspicious IP address that triggered an Aqua platform Event is also triggering events in GuardDuty.